muflone/wmectrl/README.md

 * Python >= 3.9 (developed and tested for Python 3.13)
 * GTK+ 3.0 libraries for Python 3
 * GObject libraries for Python 3 ( https://pypi.org/project/PyGObject/ )

-# Installation

-A distutils installation script is available to install from the sources.

-To install in your system please use:

-    cd /path/to/folder
-    python3 setup.py install

-To install the files in another path instead of the standard /usr prefix use:

-    cd /path/to/folder
-    python3 setup.py install --root NEW_PATH

-# Usage

-If the application is not installed please use:

-    cd /path/to/folder
-    python3 -m wmectrl.main --help

-If the application was installed simply use the `wmectrl --help` command.